 The Cabinet makes collected policy decisions for the council.

 Each Cabinet Member is responsible for an area of the Council's work, known as portfolios.
 The current Cabinet Leads are:

 - Cllr Michael Wilson – Leader of the Council

-- Cllr Tim Pike - Deputy Leader and Cabinet Lead for Finance and Regeneration
+- Cllr Tim Pike - Deputy Leader of the Council and Cabinet Lead of Planning, Regeneration and Communities

-- Cllr Leah Turner - Cabinet Lead for Planning, Communities and Housing
+- Cllr Leah Turner - Cabinet Lead for Finance and Coastal Communities

 - Cllr Narinder Bains – Cabinet Lead for Neighbourhoods, Safety and Enforcement

-- Cllr Gary Hughes – Cabinet Lead for Contracts and Commercial Services
+- Cllr Gary Hughes – Cabinet Lead for County Council Liaison and Commercial Services